Offered in spring semesters of even numbered years, next offered in Spring 2019.

-This program offers field trips, excursions, and cultural activities throughout the semester which provide students the opportunity to learn even more about Thailand and Thai culture.
+This program offers optional field trips, excursions, and cultural activities throughout the semester which provide students the opportunity to learn even more about Thailand and Thai culture, some of which have an added cost.

 Cost of the program

-To participate in the program, students pay Simpson tuition, room and board plus a program fee of $2,400.
-In addition, students are also responsible for covering their air transportation costs to and from Chiang Mai (approximately $1,500-$1,700 from Des Moines).
+To participate in the program, students pay Simpson tuition, standard room and board, plus a program fee of between $3,000 – $3,500.
+In addition, students are responsible for covering their air transportation costs to and from Chiang Mai (approximately $1,600 – $1.800 from Des Moines).

-To apply for admission into 2013 the program, students should take the following actions by Monday, Apr.
-2, 2012:
+To apply for admission into the program, students should complete the online application, and upload all of the required documents by Thursday, Apr.
+5, 2018.
+An application includes:

-- A one to two page personal statement explaining why you’re interested in this semester program and how it fits into your educational goals.
+- Writing a one to two page personal statement explaining why you’re interested in this semester program and how it fits into your educational goals.

-- The names and contact information for two people who could serve as references (neither of whom are related to you and at least one should be a Simpson professor).
+- Providing the names and contact information for two people who could serve as references (neither of whom are related to you and at least one should be a Simpson professor) on your skills, abilities, and character.

-When you drop off your application materials, you will be asked to sign up for a 15-minute interview with the Program Director and the International Education Coordinator, which will take place during the week of Apr.
-2, 2012.
+- When you submit your completed application materials, you will be asked to sign up for a 15-minute interview with the Director of International Education and the Thailand 2019 Program Director during the week of Apr.
+9.

-Final program payment is due to be paid with Spring Semester tuition, room, and board prior to December 31, 2012.
+Final program payment is due to be paid with Spring Semester tuition, room, and board by January 4, 2019.

 For more information, contact: